 Additionally, we extend the enrichment analyses to gene elements, such as introns and promoter regions.
 Figure 5 (and Supp Fig 1) shows the enrichment of allele-specific SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
 For SNVs associated with allele-specific binding (ASB), we observe an enrichment in the 5’ UTRs.
 This is in line with an enrichment of ASB SNVs in promoters.
 Though not significant, this suggests functional roles for these variants found in TF binding motifs or peaks found near transcription start sites to regulate gene expression.
-We see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 5, Supp file 3).
+We see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 (cohesin subunit) and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 5, Supp file 3).
 These differences might imply that some TFs are more likely to participate in allele-specific regulation than others.
 Between the two enrichment analyses, we observe more consistent trends in the odds ratios of ASB SNVs than ASE SNVs.
 The differences are most likely contributed by the presence of common SNVs that are also behaving consistently (either being allele-specific or non-allele-specific) over multiple individuals.

 The population-aware analysis gives additional power to calculate enrichment for very specific genomic annotations, namely specific protein-coding genes, enhancers and transcription factor binding motifs; this is unlike broad genomic categories that span over multiple regions in broad genomic categories.
 By computing the enrichment analysis in a population-aware fashion, we can also define elements based on evidence supported over multiple individuals.
 This allows us to quantify allele-specific consistency and enrichment even within smaller and specific protein-coding genes (Supp File 2), and enhancers (Supp File 7), and differentiate those annotations that are significantly and more consistently enriched to be ‘allele-specific’, depleted to be ‘balanced’, or otherwise ‘indeterminate’.
 We provide these lists on the AlleleDB resource (http://alleledb.gersteinlab.org/download/).